 “It has been so exciting to see ideas we discussed, and jotted down on paper, come to life.
 I think people really enjoy that they can get Cru quality food at any event now: from large weddings to casual rehearsal dinners to corporate lunches,” said Aileen.

-Outside of the wonderful world of events and food, Aileen enjoys time with her time with friends, family and her boyfriend exploring Charleston’s variety of dining options such as being at the beach, playing on her bocce ball league and soaking up all the adventures the Holy City has to offer.
+Outside of the wonderful world of events and food, Aileen enjoys time with her time with family, friends and her boyfriend exploring Charleston’s variety of dining options being at the beach, playing on her bocce ball league and soaking up all the adventures the Holy City has to offer.

 Jill has studied the food and beverage industry from every angle: sous chef for Victor Beguin at LaBonne Table in New England, studying abroad in France, passing the first level of the Court of Sommeliers and making her way to Senior Operations Manager for Wolfgang Puck Catering.